SnoopyPfeffer/Mod-PayPal/README.txt

 Configuring this module:
 Add the following sections to your OpenSim.ini file

 [DTL PayPal]
     Enabled = true

+    ; The URL to reference PayPal by
+    ; can be either www.paypal.com or www.sandbox.paypal.com
+    PayPalURL = www.paypal.com

+    ; Fetch email addresses from User grid service; default is false AllowGridEmails = true

+    ; Allow group PayPal accounts; default is false AllowGroups = true

 [DTL PayPal Users]
-User Name=paypal@email.com
-Other User=another.paypal@email.com
+; Addresses of Recievers/Sellers PP user accounts
+; One per line, ie:
+Adam Frisby="adam@deepthink.com.au"
+Snoopy Pfeffer="snoopy.pfeffer@yahoo.com"
+;Plaza Builder="donations.osgrid@gmail.com"
-...
+; ...

-etc
+[DTL PayPal Groups]
+; Addresses of Recievers/Sellers PP group accounts
+; One per line, ie:
+;a683cc8a-a5cc-4c40-87bc-ebcfbcfb1456="mygroup.account@yahoo.com"
-...
+; ...

 How the PayPal Users section is formatted:
 One line per user, this should be the avatar name.
-The email address is the primary email address used for the PayPal account that their funds will be recieved by.
-Users not listed in this section will not be able to recieve funds (however any user can send them.)
+The email address is the primary email address used for the PayPal account that their funds will be received by.
+Users not listed in this section will not be able to receive funds unless AllowGridEmails is set to true (however any user can send them.)

+How the PayPal Groups section is formatted:
+One line per group, this should be the group uuid.
+The email address is the primary email address used for the PayPal account that their funds will be received by.
+Groups not listed in this section will not be able to receive funds.